iqhive/runtime.link/Readme.md

 ## Runtime Linkers.
 Each linker lives under the `api` package and enables an API to be linked against a host implementation via a standard communication protocol.
 A linker can also serve a host implementation written in Go.

 Currently available runtime.linkers include:

-    * args - parse command line arguments or execute command line programs.
+    * cmdl - parse command line arguments or execute command line programs.
     * link - generate c-shared export directives or dynamicaly link to shared libraries (via ABI).
     * rest - link to, or host a REST API server over the network.
     * stub - create a stub implementation of an API, that returns empty values or errors.